 Procedures for Appointments and Promotion.

 The procedures for appointment and promotion are similar at SPH.
 Unless specified otherwise, the procedures below apply to both the initial appointment and any subsequent promotions.
-The process for recruiting new faculty is outlined in Appendix A.

 Eligibility for promotion is open to all faculty members who have not achieved the top rank in their tracks.
 Promotion at SPH is the result of demonstrated and significant additional attainments after a faculty member has been appointed or last promoted.
 No rigid timetable for promotion exists, although it is generally expected that a faculty member will have served full-time in their current rank for at least five years.
 Exceptionally strong faculty members may be recommended for promotion earlier.
-Academic promotion is not an entitlement and scenarios may occur where faculty are performing adequately but not sufficiently to warrant promotion, irrespective of time in rank.
+Academic promotion is not an entitlement, and scenarios may occur where faculty are performing adequately but not sufficiently to warrant promotion, irrespective of time in rank.

 All appointments and promotions require a department vote, approval by the SPH Appointments and Promotions Committee, and approval by the SPH Dean.
 For most faculty actions, approval by the SPH Dean is the final step in the process.
 However, candidates for associate professor or professor on the unmodified track also require approval by both the Medical Campus Provost and the University President.